IBM-Cloud/docs/openwhisk/openwhisk_reference.md

 - *name*: The fully qualified name of the action to invoke,
 - *parameters*: A JSON object representing the input to the invoked action.
 If omitted, defaults to an empty object.
-- *apiKey*: The authorization key with which to invoke the action. action is running.
+- *apiKey*: The authorization key with which to invoke the action.
 Defaults to `whisk.getAuthKey()`.
 - *blocking*: Whether the action should be invoked in blocking or non-blocking mode.
 Defaults to `false`, indicating a non-blocking invocation.
 - *next*: An optional callback function to be executed when the invocation completes.